 Based on the type of asset the maximum depreciation rates will be between 2.22% and 33% yearly and accelerated depreciation rate of assets may be increased up to 25%.

-The tax reform introduces detailed definitions of behaviors that could be deemed to be abuse of tax law and it simplifies and regulates the procedure for applying the anti-avoidance provision.
+The tax reform introduces detailed definitions of behaviors that could be deemed to be an abuse of tax law and it simplifies and regulates the procedure for applying the anti-avoidance provision.

 Income tax withholding on foreign payments